Castlepoint

 Castlepoint is a small beachside settlement on the Wairarapa coast of the Wellington Region of New Zealand.
 It is home to a lighthouse which stands near the top of the northern end of a reef.
 The reef is about one kilometre long.
 At the southern end of the reef, there is an island known locally as "seagull island", due to its large population of seagulls.
 The southern side of Castle Rock is known as Christmas Bay.
 Castlepoint is approximately one hour's drive from Masterton.

 Castlepoint was so named in 1770 by Captain Cook who was struck by the similarities of Castle Rock to the battlements of a castle.
 The Maori name for the area is Rangiwhakaoma, which translates as 'where the sky runs'.
 Smaller cetaceans such as dolphins frequent around Castlepoint while larger whales such as southern right whales and humpback whales may be visible from the shores during their migration seasons.
 A book chronicling the history of Castlepoint, including Castlepoint Station, Castle Point Lighthouse and the local fishing industry was published in October 2010 by Hedleys Books of Masterton.

-Castle Rock is a landmark in Castlepoint and is 162m high.
+Castle Rock is a landmark in Castlepoint and is 162 m high.
 It includes a walk through woods and over bridges and is approximately 45 minutes long.

 Mataikona Sand Dunes are an area of large sand dunes approximately 30 minutes north of Castlepoint towards the Matakona River mouth.

 Demographics

 Castlepoint is described by Statistics New Zealand as a rural settlement and covers 0.81 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
+Castlepoint is part of the larger Whareama statistical area.